Before you can say “chicken” or “Chernobyl”, OutUK's Adrian Gillan explodes onto the horny

 to be surrounded by local rent on entry.

-Kiev’s main gay club proper, Androgin – about a 10 minute cab ride west of Indi Square –
+Kiev’s main gay club proper, Androgin – or Androgyne as it's sometimes called, about a 10 minute cab ride west of Indi Square –

 could teach UK club promoters a thing or two.
 In an imposing building of palatial